Local Area Attractions Near WaKeeney KOA Journey

 Christmas City of the High Plains

 Discover rural America in a small town where community values are still important and neighbors continue to help their neighbors.
-During the Christmas season WaKeeney has a unique display that has been an annual tradition for over fifty years.
-Although the decorations are only displayed for a couple of months the spirit of Christmas is present the entire year.
+During the Christmas season, WaKeeney has a unique display that has been an annual tradition for over fifty years.
+Although the decorations are only displayed for a couple of months, the spirit of Christmas is present the entire year.
+Book your stay with us and visit the Christmas City of the High Plains.

 The Trego County Historical Society Museum